As a mom and former kindergarten teacher, I've always loved Valentine's Day and creating fun activities to do with kids.

 Valentine's Day is a terrific time to teach children about all kinds of love, not just romantic love.
 Here are some classic movies that celebrate that feeling in unique and magnificent ways.

-Mrs. Doubtfire (comedy, 1993) Robin Williams is a tour de force in the title role.
-This movie is about a father's powerful love for his kids and how he'll got to outrageous lengths to spend time with them.
+- Mrs. Doubtfire (comedy, 1993): Robin Williams is a tour de force in the title role.
+This movie is about a father's powerful love for his kids and how he'll go to outrageous lengths to spend time with them.

 There's more and more research coming out that shows the value of rituals.
 I found that the holidays were the best time to establish these.
-This book has great ideas for setting up traditions that make your life more meaningful, your family closer, and your holidays more memorable.
+The Book of New Family Traditions: How to Create Great Rituals for Holidays and Every Day has great ideas for setting up traditions that make your life more meaningful, your family closer, and your holidays more memorable.